ZimCodes/Zyod/README.md

 ***--load-wait***

-Amount of seconds to wait for a page load to complete before throwing an error.
+Amount of seconds to wait for a page load to complete before throwing an error. *Default:* `30`.

 ---